 Culture takes precedent over our thinking and values the more we expose ourselves to groupthink manipulation tactics.
 When the cultural narrative is in control, it overrides every aspect of the mind.
 It’s what makes us susceptible to the hypnotic effects of advertising.
 Advertising magnifies our insecurities and fears, making our inner critic overshadow our decisions.

 You can tell self-hypnosis, and group hypnosis tactics are in use by the underlying content.
 It always focuses on blaming something or someone for what is wrong.
 These are the scapegoats on which all the ills of the culture blame.
 The scapegoat justifies greed and hate.
-If you don’t believe like me, then you are my enemy, and my religion justifies my violence toward you.
+If you don’t believe like me, you are my enemy, and my religion justifies my violence toward you.

 This type of programming magnifies the inner critic to sell you stuff you don’t need.
 It also heightens the instincts and personality to manipulate you through fear and hate while justifying harm to others and the environment.